Google Ads Budget for UK Small Businesses: What to Spend in 2026

 The Quick Answer

-For most US small businesses, a realistic Google Ads budget is $500 to $3,000 per month.
+For most UK small businesses, a realistic Google Ads budget is £500 to £3,000 per month.
 The exact number depends on your industry, location, and competition.
-Less than $500/month rarely produces meaningful results because Google needs enough data to optimize your campaign.
+Less than £500/month rarely produces meaningful results because Google needs enough data to optimise your campaign.

 Realistic Budgets by Industry